-A tritone has only one anchor but may have two possible bass notes in music: one is the anchor and the other is the bass note of its inversion.
-Inversions are indicated by underlining (e.g., the bass note of the tritone anchored by L is the anchor itself, and of tritone L is the home tonic a tritone down).
+A tritone has only one anchor but may have two possible bass notes in music: one is the anchor and the other is the bass note of an inversion.
+Inversions are indicated by underlining (e.g., the bass note is of $\mathbf{L}$ is the geometric center of the home octave, and of $\underline{\mathbf{L}}$ is the home tonic).
 There are no anchors in the top fourth of the scale frame because tritones going up from bass notes in these positions are covered by inversions.
 This convention makes tritone anchors unambiguous, which, in turn, makes mode signatures formed from them unambiguous.
-This includes multi-letter mode signatures of multi-tritone scales that are not classical modes.
+This includes multi-letter mode signatures of scales that are not classical modes.